 - Topical Treatment – an ointment or cream to be rubbed directly onto the growth

 - Cryotherapy – liquid nitrogen freezes off the infected skin tissues

 - Laser Therapy – wart removal using state of the art laser technology

 - Surgery – surgical removal of the infected tissues, after non-operative treatment options have been exhausted

 A consultation with one of our medical dermatology experts can help you remove your warts with a treatment plan that suits your lifestyle.

 During consultation, your skincare expert will discuss interventions that will offer you the maximum benefit–minimizing downtime and discomfort.

 In order to remove your current warts and prevent them from spreading, it is best to seek treatment as soon as possible.

 In order to remove your current warts and prevent them from spreading, it is best to seek treatment as soon as possible.
-If you are ready for a return to smooth, healthy skin without the need for downtime or uncomfortable side effects, please do not hesitate to contact Ava MD today!
-Call us at 310-843-9915 (Beverly Hills) or 310-828-2282 (Santa Monica), or simply contact us online!
+If you are ready for a return to smooth, healthy skin without the need for downtime or uncomfortable side effects, please do not hesitate to contact Ava MD.
+To schedule your consultation, just call 310-843-9915 (Beverly Hills) or 310-828-2282 (Santa Monica) today!